lucas-erlacher/OME_22/README.md

 ## (1) Benchmark setups of old/new mutation with/wo crossover and decide which ones are effective
 ## (2) Check wether precalculating fitness before sorting improves it.
 Laurent suspects it might not memo the result and calculates fitness nlogn times.
+Question (by Lucas): fitness is never computed more than once for the same ent (bc of that fitness_cache dict in the fitness method).
+Ich verstehe nicht ganz was fitnesses vor dem sortieren vorberechnen bringen würde.
+Aber kann auch gut sein dass ich etwas übersehe !
 ## (3) Make mutation concentrate on unfit slots and classes
 We mostly replace fit slots, which is not likely to improve the tables.
 This could be done by defining a slot- and class-local notion of fitness
 ## (3) Parametrize/diversify selection process